 This may be the stereotypical off-roader, but for good reason.
 It’s hard to beat the Wrangler straight from the factory, especially the Rubicon that comes with all the bells and whistles you need for the trail.
 With 33-inch all-terrain tires, the Rock-Trac 4x4 system, and Tru-Lok locking differentials, the Rubicon is extremely capable right off the lot.
 Many have tried but few have succeeded to compete with the massive success of Jeep’s open-air off-road vehicle.
-With the fourth-generation JL Wrangler debuting in 2018, the Wrangler only continues to get more and more capable.
-However, the first-generation YJ and second-generation TJ Wranglers have no trouble keeping up on the trail.
+Though the Wrangler grows more capable with each generation, even the first-generation YJ and second-generation TJ Wranglers have no trouble keeping up on the trail.
 Whether you are partial to the classic Wrangler style or prefer the newer generations, you can never go wrong with a Jeep Wrangler.
 Once you’re a member of the Jeep club, customizing your Wrangler with aftermarket parts is pretty much a rite of passage.
 There’s nothing like a lifted Wrangler with some big beefy tires!

 Ford F-150 Raptor